MB3001/Gravitation-simulator/README.md

 # Gravitation-simulator
 Very very simple, buggy and inefficient gravitation simulator.
 My first game in JMonkey Engine.
-You can move with 'asdw' and shoot balls with left click.
+You can move with 'ASDW' and shoot balls with left click.